How to create uniquely patterned pendants by using resin and alcohol inks

 I’m thrilled with how the resin and alcohol inks came together.
 Each pendant is a mini work of art!

 The pictures don’t do the pendants justice.
-Seeing them in person, you can see the layers of resin and alcohol inks and how the pendants have depth to them.
+Seeing them in person, you can see the layers of resin and alcohol inks and how the pendants have a depth to them.

 What do you think?
 Which color pattern is your favorite?